aya-aa/alx-zero_day/README.md

- READ me of the root
+ READ me of the root updated